Cape Verdean Basketball Federation

 The Cape Verdean Basketball Federation (Federação Caboverdiana de Basquetebol) is the basketball association in Cape Verde.
 It is located in the capital city of Praia at Gimnodesportivo Vava Duarte in the neighborhood of Chã das Areias.
-The volleyball and the athletics federation are also housed there.
+The volleyball and athletics federations are also housed there.
 Its current president is Kitana Cabral.

 History

 The popularity of basketball in Cape Verde did not grow until the country's independence in 1975.

-The FCBB became was founded in 1986 and became affiliated with FIBA in 1988.
+The FCBB was founded in 1986 and became affiliated with FIBA in 1988.

 About the federation

-The basketball federation has the national championship, it is one of the remaining countries in the world that uses the old system of qualification, where the winner of each island (two zones in the island of Santiago) qualify and has the group system and the knockout stage as does in football (soccer), volleyball and futsal, it had seven teams in 2011 and may have eight or nine teams today.
+The basketball federation organizes the national championship, it is one of the remaining countries in the world that uses the old qualification system, where the winner of each island (two zones in the island of Santiago) qualifies for the group system and the knockout stage as does in football (soccer), volleyball and futsal.
+It had seven teams in 2011 and may have eight or nine teams today.
 AD Bairro (or ADESBA) won the title in 2015 and was the first club to play at the continental level.